Open spina bifida develops when the spine fails to close at some point along its length during fetal development.

 Our group has worked on developing a minimally-invasive technique (so-called ‘keyhole surgery’) for the antenatal treatment of MMC, translating an experience of more than 10 years in the animal model to a viable clinical application.
 The technique developed by our group in collaboration with colleagues in Brazil does not require does not require hysterotomy (uterine incision).
 Rather, small instruments are placed into the womb through tiny incisions, and with the use of partial CO2 insufflation, the open spina bifida is repaired.
 This approach minimizes the risks of the surgery for the mother, while preserving the potential benefits of the in utero repair for the fetus.

 The following management options will be offered to all eligible patients.

 Who is a candidate for fetoscopic surgical treatment?

 Details of the procedure

 We offer two fetoscopic approaches to correcting the open spina bifida defect, both of which require general anesthesia and a 2-day inpatient stay:

-You will remain in the hospital for about 2 days after surgery.
-You will then be sent home and asked to maintain minimal physical activity.
-This entails remaining at home for the duration of your pregnancy, except for doctor visits.
-You will have alternate follow-up visits between our office and your referring maternal-fetal medicine doctor every 1-2 weeks.
-You will also have a follow-up fetal MRI about 4 weeks after surgery.
-You may be given the option of a vaginal delivery, based on obstetric indications.
+Patients will remain in the hospital for about 2 days after surgery.
+Patients will then be sent home and asked to maintain minimal physical activity.
+This entails remaining at home for the duration of the pregnancy, except for doctor visits.
+Patients will have alternate follow-up visits between our office and their referring maternal-fetal medicine doctor every 1-2 weeks.
+Patients will also have a follow-up fetal MRI about 4 weeks after surgery.
+Patients may be given the option of a vaginal delivery, based on obstetric indications.
 Postnatal testing will be performed at 6, 12, 24, 30, 48, and 60 months of age.